-The Company entered into a guarantee with BBPLC which transfers the counterparty credit risk associated with certain of the Company's derivative clearing clients, to BBPLC.
-The amount reimbursable under the contract is capped at \$900 million, and has been fully collateralized by BBPLC, as described in Note 4, "Financial Instruments".
+The Company enters into a guarantee with BBPLC which transfers the counterparty credit risk associated with certain of the Company's derivative clearing clients, to BBPLC.
+The amount reimbursable under the contract is capped at \$900 million, and the full amount has been fully collateralized by BBPLC, as described in Note 4, "Financial Instruments."